konovod/myecs/README.md

 ## Other features
 ### Statistics
 You can add `ECS.debug_stats` at he end of program to get information about number of different systems and component classes during compile-time.
 Userful mostly just for fun :)
+### component_exists?
+Sometimes you just need to check if some component is present in a world.
+No need to create a filter for it - just use `world.component_exists?(SomeComponent)`

 ## Benchmarks
 I'm comparing it with https://github.com/spoved/entitas.cr with some "realistic" scenario - creating world with 1_000_000 entities, adding and removing components in it, iterating over components, replacing components with another etc.